 Birthday Party, Clubbing, Movie Theater, Izakaya at a share house!?

 In our house, it’s an amazing coincidence that two of our members are born a day apart, so we did not hesitate to buy gifts and celebrate their birthdays.
 Who says you can’t enjoy your birthday during corona?
 Since we cannot go out clubbing as we planned a few months ago for a housemate's twentieth, we have decided to turn our house into a club instead.
+Whilst not forgetting to throw on our comfortable club shoes!
 We have this mindset of “if we can’t go out, then we will bring it to us!”
 For example, want to go to the movies?
 Let’s watch something in the living room on Netflix.
 Craving a certain meal?
 Let’s make it!
 The options are limitless when we put our minds together.
 I’ve been wanting to go to an izakaya for the longest time, so I pitched the idea to use our common fee money to buy an electric hotplate.
 Everyone was instantly on board, thinking of all the food we can make, such as okonomiyaki, yaki-niku and even pancakes.
 A housemate mentioned, “if we’re going to eat yaki-niku, we will need beer and shochu,” really replicating the feel of being at an izakaya.
 I love the way that my housemates think and that they are so proactive.

 We are in this together